reslp/dockerfiles/README.md

 # dockerfiles

-This repository contains Docker files I accumulated for different purposes.
+This repository contains Dockerfiles I accumulated for different purposes.

 Some of the images are bare-bone and should maybe be changed when incorporated into analysis pipelines.